EASS-HIT-PART-A-2025-CLASS-VIII/lecture-notes/docs/sessions/session-01.md

 ### Terminal Comfort (15 Minutes)

 **Instructor Live Coding (students type along):**
+> Time check: if you’re running late, compress this block to the first command group (pwd + ls + file create/delete) and move the rest to homework.
 1. Follow **Quick Reference C2** as a guided practice: run `pwd`, `ls -la`, create `notes.txt`, inspect it, then clean it up.
 Explain what each command reveals about the project.
 2. Demonstrate `git log --oneline --graph` and optional aliases once the workspace is back to a clean state.